-We can embrace our age while striving to eat, exercise and keep our appearance young.
-The truth is everyone approaches aging with different attitudes, feelings and health.
+We can embrace our age while striving to eat, exercise, and keep our appearance young.
+The truth is, everyone approaches aging with different attitudes, feelings and health.

 I like to think that you are never old until you stop finding joy in life.
 When my patients have an especially bad day some say something like, “I need this to be done.
 This is no life.”
-Then a few days later, they are up, smiling, laughing and participating in life again.
+Then a few days later, they are up, smiling, laughing, and participating in life again.
 So perhaps finding and experiencing joy in life is what makes us feel alive and young.

-I for one, love life.
+I, for one, love life.
 The other day I was purchasing a type of insurance and was asked the year I was born.
-He misheard the year and thought I was born in the sixties instead of the fifties which would make me 10 years younger.
+The broker misheard the year and thought I was born in the 60s instead of the 50s which would make me 10 years younger.

-As a child grows up they want to be older.
+As a child grows up, they want to be older.
 We love our birthdays.
 I do, anyway.
 I like to start at the beginning of the week and celebrate every day of my week that celebrates me.
 After all, we are amazing.

-Ask a child, how old they are and they will hold up their fingers and proudly proclaim.
+Ask a child how old they are, and they will hold up their fingers and proudly proclaim.
 I do that too.
 Well, not with my fingers, because I ran out of fingers and toes long ago, but I proudly proclaim my age.
 I earned those years.
 I have made myself into what I am.
 You have also.

-In my profession, I have worked with many people who are in their 80s, 90s and beyond.
+In my profession, I have worked with many people who are in their 80s, 90s, and beyond.
 I have dear friends who are in their 90s.
 Because of that, I was taken back when I took a job at a nursing home and found residents to be young in age, but old in health.
 A few of them were a couple years older than I am.
 Many were in their 70s, but not young 70s.

 My mom always seemed old for her age because of health reasons.
 She was at least 10-20 years younger than she looked because of her health.
-I care for a man who is sweet, kind and very feeble.
+I care for a man who is sweet, kind, and very feeble.
 I asked him how old he was and was surprised when he said 73.
 I was sure he was 90 plus.
 My 90-year-old friends are younger in life than he is.

 However, for those same people who are young in age but old in health, their attitude of finding joy in life makes all the difference in the way they live their lives.
 If you have had an illness or accident that made you a little older, you can make up for it in attitude.

 I know a most remarkable man.
 One day I had extra time to communicate and listen to him one-on-one.
 He uses an electric scooter because he was paralyzed many decades ago in an accident.
 He now has both legs amputated at different levels.
-His hands are gnarled and he has many other physical problems he deals with daily.
+His hands are gnarled, and he has many other physical problems he deals with daily.

 But he is always happy.
 That is what makes him so remarkable.

-It is easy to take what life hands you, hunker down and sulk, making your life and everyone else’s life miserable.
+It is easy to take what life hands you, hunker down, and sulk, making your life and everyone else’s life miserable.
 I see that all the time.
 But he ended our conversation with this, “I don’t consider myself handicapped, I am merely inconvenienced.”